 The Liverpool Bay Development is BHP Petroleum’s largest global single project.
 It comprises four oil and gas fields, together with significant offshore and onshore facilities for extracting, transporting and processing the reserves.

 Offshore operations are centred on the Douglas complex – a three-platform facility that monitors and controls the development’s three unmanned satellite platforms at Lennox, Hamilton and Hamilton North.
 Oil and gas from all four fields are received at Douglas.

-The oil - produced from the Lennox and Douglas fields - is then processed, blended and sent through a 20km pipeline, to the offshore storage installation, before being loaded into tankers, for export worldwide.
+The oil produced from the Lennox and Douglas fields is then processed, blended and sent through a 20km pipeline to the offshore storage installation, before being loaded into tankers for worldwide export .

-Gas - extracted from Hamilton and Hamilton North as well as from Lennox - is part-processed on Douglas before it travels via a 34km pipeline to BHP's state-of-the-art gas terminal, at Point of Ayr, on the North Wales coast.
+Gas extracted from Hamilton and Hamilton North, as well as from Lennox, is part-processed on Douglas before it travels via a 34km pipeline to BHP’s state-of-the-art gas terminal at Point of Ayr on the North Wales coast.

 Alongside the accommodation platform, linked by a 46m-long bridge, is the central processing platform, which has eight legs and weighs 10,715t.
 This processes all of the oil and gas produced in the fields.
-The processing platform also houses two massive 42MW gas turbine generators, which provide the power for all of the offshore units.
+The processing platform also has two massive 42MW gas turbine generators, which provide power for all of the offshore units.

 The third platform in the Douglas complex is the wellhead tower, where the fluids are received before they are piped across a 50m bridge, to the central processing platform.

 Like the satellite platforms in Liverpool Bay, Douglas is protected by a 500m shipping exclusion zone, which is constantly monitored by radar and patrolled 24 hours a day, by one of the development’s three support vessels.

 Lennox, Hamilton and Hamilton North are satellite production platforms, linked by pipeline and communications systems to the Douglas Complex.